UNC Asheville Scholarships (2026–2027) | Costs, Merit Aid & Honors

 Honors Program FAQ

 Is admission automatic for top students?
-No. All applicants are reviewed holistically, and only a small number are invited each year based on academics, rigor, writing, and leadership potential.
+No. Applicants are reviewed holistically and only a small group is invited based on academics, rigor, and leadership/service.

-Does the Honors Program add extra time to graduation?
-No. Honors courses are integrated into general education and major requirements, so students still graduate on a four-year timeline.
+Does the Honors Program add time to graduation?
+No. Courses fit within standard requirements, so students graduate in four years.

 Final Thoughts